Our training camp in Mallorca caters for CYCLING club MEMBERS, SPORTIVE RIDERS, endurance CYCLISTS, TIME TRIALISTS, triathletes and bike racerS.

 Training Camp Groups

-Group A: Group A is great for progressive cyclists looking to push themselves to cover longer distances while improving efficient group riding, pacing, descending and fuelling.
-Group three riders should be capable of riding at 15-16mph in a group and have a confident level of skill.
+Group 3: Group 3 is great for progressive cyclists looking to push themselves to cover longer distances while improving efficient group riding, pacing, descending and fuelling.
+Group 3 riders should be capable of riding at 15-16mph in a group and have a confident level of skill.

-Group B: Group B is for fit cyclists who are looking to build on their fitness for upcoming events, push themselves on challenging sections and enjoy efficient group riding.
-Group two is for riders wanting to cover 80-100 miles at a brisk pace and are capable of riding in a group at 17-18mph.
+Group 2a & 2b: Group 2 is for fit cyclists who are looking to build on their fitness for upcoming events, push themselves on challenging sections and enjoy efficient group riding.
+Group 2 is for riders wanting to cover 80-100 miles at a brisk pace and are capable of riding in a group at 17-18mph.

-Group C: Group C is for competitive cyclists looking to build a solid base fitness in the lead up to the summer season while also stimulating race efforts.
+Group 1: Group 1 is for competitive cyclists looking to build a solid base fitness in the lead up to the summer season while also stimulating race efforts.
 This group is for cyclists capable of riding in a group at 19-20+mph.

 All riders have the opportunity to move up or down the groups each day depending on if they want to challenge themselves or fancy a steadier ride.
 Riders can also move groups at the lunch stops most days.

 Our group structure means our training camp in Mallorca is a great opportunity for friends or couples of mixed ability to enjoy a cycling holiday in Mallorca together.